amad3v/general/README.md

 ### plasma-nm

-if connected but `plasma-nm` keeps trying to connect, uninstall, remove `kdewallet` and reinstall `plasma-nm`
+if connected but `plasma-nm` keeps trying to connect, uninstall it, remove `kdewallet` and reinstall `plasma-nm`

 ### useful groups